A look at what ventriculomegaly means during pregnancy

 “I think Megan’s just fine,” she said.
 “If there was a problem, you would have heard from the doctors by now.”

 Finally, we received word that her head was perfectly fine.
 Her brain ventricles measured completely normal.
-Megan was in excellent health, and it was the culmination of months of worry, waiting, and prayer.
+Megan was in excellent health, and it was the culmination of months of worry, waiting, and prayer following the ventriculomegaly diagnosis.
 I dressed Megan in a tiny purple sleeper, buckled her into her car seat, and we were escorted down to the hospital’s main entrance where Josh was waiting with the car.
 I was exhausted but elated as we drove home that afternoon to begin life as a family of three.
 Our daughter was perfect, and God was good.

 I still continue to look at my oldest daughter in wonder, especially with that first specialist’s words still swirling in the back of my mind.
 “It’s too late to terminate,” he said.